proglang/tezos-project/assertions/README.md

 part of the project - the theory and design of the on-chain part is also covered in the thesis.

 ## Getting started
-The frontend as well as the Tezos backend of the pipeline is written in OCaml and uses `dune` as build tool.
+The frontend as well as the Tezos backend of the pipeline is written in OCaml and uses the `Dune` build system.
 You'll need OCamls package manager `opam` installed.

 ### Dependencies
 If you want to build the pipeline with the Tezos backend, you'll also need to install the official Tezos libraries with opam: